esp32beans/USBnunchuck/README.md

 Plug the boards together as shown below.
 No soldering is needed.

 Only one of the QT Py, Trinkey, and Feather boards is needed.
 The Trinkey is the cheapest.
+The RP2040 boards do not have WiFi or Bluetooth so are cheaper and use much less power.

 The ESP32-S3 includes WiFi and Bluetooth Low Energy which are not currently used but might be in the future.
-The RP2040 boards do not have WiFi or Bluetooth so are cheaper and use much less power.
+The ESP32-S3 requires powering the XAC using a wall adapter because the ESP32 uses much more current than the other boards.
+The arcade buttons currently do not work on this board.

 ```
 ESP32-S3 --STEMMA-- Nunchuck adapter -- Nunchuck controller